When in London: What To Do As a Solo Traveler

 I then took a stroll through Hyde’s Park.
 I watched them play Frisbee, talk, play cards, sit in the grass, relax…

-… ie, I watched them do the opposite of what someone in Central Park does.
+… in other words, I watched them do the opposite of what someone in Central Park does.

 Wellington Arch in Hyde’s Park in London; May 2017.